 Occasionally celebrities make grave sartorial errors, as Lionel Messi and Sasha Baron Cohen have shown in the past.
 But it’s best to avoid following in their footsteps – especially if there are photographers out and about.

-Without doubt the best option to go for is a pair of Oxford shoes.
-They have a simple, unfussy design and are the number one option for formal attire.
+Without doubt the most formal option to go for is a pair of patent leather Oxford shoes.
+If you prefer to wear a less formal shoe that still fits the bill, a pair of simple, black leather Oxfords is also perfectly acceptable.
 Make sure they are polished and your laces are properly tied.
 You may be hearing your mother’s voice, but these things are important.

 For black tie events, dinner suits with matching trousers are usually required.
-These have black piping down the side, don’t tend to be cuffed and have a slightly higher waist.
-It’s a nice touch to coordinate the colour of the piping with another part of your outfit.
+These trousers have black piping down the side, don’t tend to be cuffed and have a slightly higher waist.
+Not designed to be worn with a belt, these trousers have adjusters in the waist band to help you get a comfortably snug fit.

-If it is more of a casual event, then normal suit trousers will suffice.
+If it’s more of a casual event, then normal suit trousers will suffice.
 Chinos may be appropriate for a wedding or garden party, but no matter how formal the rest of your outfit is, they are too casual for an award ceremony.

 It may seem that with all this talk of black attire, there isn’t much room for other colours.
-You’ll look great in black, but Jared Leto showed that you can mix things up.
+You’ll look great in black, but if you like to stand out from the crowd you can always mix things up.
 White and black is still a very smart look, and as long as you eat the canapes without mess it can be very striking.

 Different fabrics such as velvet create a textured look which adds extra interest to an outfit, no matter what the colour.

-If you do need to keep it black, then a jacket, a white shirt and a bowtie is the safest option and you can mix things up with the bow tie.
+If you do need to keep it black, then a jacket, a white shirt and a bowtie is the safest option and you can mix things up with your accessories.

-Cummerbunds aren’t every day wear, but when it comes to the most formal of formal events, they are required.
-Coordinate it with your bow tie for best results.
+Cummerbunds aren’t everyday wear, but when it comes to the most formal of formal events, they are required.
+Coordinate it with your bow tie for the best results.

-For those who wear spectacles, it is perhaps best to stick with what you usually wear, if that’s bright red glasses then fine.
-But if you are normally seen sporting darker specs, then stick with that – it will mean the rest of your outfit won’t be hindered.
+For those who wear spectacles, it is perhaps best to stick with what you usually wear.
+If that’s bright red glasses then fine, but if you’re normally seen sporting darker specs, then stick with that – it will mean the rest of your outfit won’t be hindered.

 The Final Word

-Remember, playing it safe in a black tux can mean you look stylish and classy – and avoid any faux pas.
+Remember, playing it safe in a black tux means you’ll look stylish and classy – and avoid any faux pas.
 But awards ceremonies are a great opportunity to have some fun with your look.